-The proposal fails to address the overwhelming impact to the Town's resources and roadways with the saturation resulting from doubling the population in this small, rural area.
+The amended proposal still fails to address the overwhelming impact to the Town's resources and roadways with the saturation resulting from doubling the population in this small, rural area.
 The sum total of residences in this district of town contained between Water Street Extension, Old Landing Road, Cross Street and Packet Landing is 62 residences.
-This application proposes to add 68 townhouse condominiums in the center of this bucolic setting, exponentially increasing traffic and demands for water and other localized utilities.
-Completely overlooked is the increased demand in this area from Pembroke's approval of the 48 unit Bridges by Epoch's Memory Care Assisted Living Facility; they have just broken ground on Cross Street and the impact to the limited resources in that area is as yet undetermined, but already a cause for concern.
+This amended application proposes to add 56 townhouse condominiums in the center of this bucolic setting, exponentially increasing traffic and demands for water and other localized utilities.
+Completely overlooked is the increased demand in this area from Pembroke's approval of the 48 unit Bridges by Epoch's Memory Care Assisted Living Facility; they are near completion on Cross Street and the impact to the limited resources in that area is as yet undetermined, but already a cause for concern.
+The saturation impact of these two facilities on the current infrastructure and existing population is an increase of 167% in this one half (1/2) of a square mile of Pembroke.

-Water Street Extension has a width of only 19 feet and is a narrow, residential, countryside street whose width and road condition make it impossible to support this project and an inappropriate thoroughfare to sustain the heavy traffic generated by either the construction or ultimate occupation of twice the number of homes currently situated on them.
+Water Street Extension has a width of only 19 feet and is a narrow, residential, countryside street whose width and road condition make it impossible to support this amended project and an inappropriate thoroughfare to sustain the heavy traffic generated by either the construction or ultimate occupation of twice the number of homes currently situated on them.
 As shown in the Pembroke Department of Public Works Pavement Management Program (Exhibit 5), the streets involved are narrow (16' and 19' wide), have a poor Road Surface Rating (RSR) between 60 and 82 (in need of mill and overlay) and currently require reconstruction repairs in excess of \$100,000.
 And these ratings are based on their surface and construction as they function to serve the current residents.

-This proposal courts danger and would create significant traffic and safety risks at the intersection of Route 139 at Water Street and Cross Street.
-In the Route 139 Corridor Study prepared by the Old Colony Planning Council with the Massachusetts Department of Transportation (52455, page 85), it is determined that these two narrow side streets are the only points of egress converging on this intersection and cannot safely handle the increased traffic loads that this proposed project would require.
+This amended proposal courts danger and would create significant traffic and safety risks at the intersection of Route 139 at Water Street and Cross Street.
+In the Route 139 Corridor Study prepared by the Old Colony Planning Council with the Massachusetts Department of Transportation (52455, page 85), it is determined that these two narrow side streets are the only points of egress converging on this intersection and cannot safely handle the increased traffic loads that this proposed and amended project would require.
 Some issues noted in the report classify this intersection "roadway curvature, a skewed geometric layout" where "roadside vegetation and fencing significantly obstruct site lines at this intersection".
 The study further reports a Level of Service (LOS) for afternoon traffic at the Water Street intersection as Category F, the lowest rating possible.
 An analysis of three years of crash data at the two intersections compromised by this project (Water Street at Route 139 and Cross Street at Route 139) shows crash data for 43 automobile accidents at this location.
 These figures reflect current conditions with the existing number of vehicles on the roadway today, and will become perilous to travel with double the volume.
-(Exhibit 6, OCPC "Route 139 Corridor Study", Pembroke Police and Fire Chief's letters)
+(Exhibit 6, OCPC "Route 139 Corridor Study", Pembroke Police and Fire Chief's letters).
+The traffic study that is required as a result of this amended application will show the need for a traffic signal at the intersection of Water Street and Route 139, the funding of which is simply cost prohibitive; however, without serious infrastructure modifications, a severe and imminent danger exists for who travel there.